Home Editor's Picks The Needs and Priorities of the Victims in Northern Syria and Ways to Seek Justice for Them

 by editor

-49 views Download as PDF This post is also available in: Arabic Font Size A A A
+245 views Download as PDF This post is also available in: Arabic Font Size A A A

 On October 27, 2023, Synergy Association for Victims, Syrians for Truth and Justice (STJ) Organization, and Dar Association for Victims of Forced Displacement jointly organized the Second Annual Forum for the Victims in Northern Syria, under the slogan “Together, Our Voice is Stronger”.

 The Forum highlighted the needs and priorities of victims in northern Syria, seeking justice and advocating for their top concerns and issues.
 These include the right to safe and voluntary return, revealing the fate of those missing and forcibly disappeared, achieving peace and stability.
-In addition to restoring confiscated property and rights, holding perpetrators accountable, compensation and reparation, along with improving the economic situation and the reality of the camps.
+In addition to restoring confiscated property and rights, holding perpetrators accountable, compensation and reparation, along with improving the economic situation and the conditions of the camps.

 The Executive Director of Synergy Association for Victims, Izzadin Saleh, commenced the Forum by giving a speech on the escalating human rights violations due to the ongoing Syrian conflict since 2011 and its impact on the victims, survivors and their families.
 He emphasized the importance of coordination between the victims and survivors to represent themselves and lead campaigns to defend their rights.
 He also stressed that a comprehensive and sustainable peace in Syria is impossible without seeking justice for the victims and without their active participation in truth-revealing, accountability, and justice processes.